 Amid the battle for equal rights in cannabis care, those who fought for our freedoms continue to have theirs limited.
 Post Traumatic Stress affects millions of veterans, but Congress and the VA continue to deny cannabis as a viable alternative.
-Now, a study by Veterans For Compassionate Care is researching how cannabis heals to break the stigma and provide proof to the powers that be.
+Now, a study by Veterans For Compassionate Care is researching how cannabis heals to break the stigma and provide proof to the powers that be; although there are other studies already proving that (click here and here to read some examples).

 PTSD doesn’t just occur in veterans.
 People develop stress disorders from a variety of traumas, from car crashes to abuse.
 But combat-related stress remains unique to a select group of society.